-How To: Make a glow stick reaction with real chemicals
+How to Make a glow stick reaction with real chemicals

 Watch this science video tutorial from Nurd Rage on how to make a glow stick reaction with real chemicals.